 We need to look at this carefully and note the following:

-• The point G is the centre of gravity of the ship.
+- The point G is the centre of gravity of the ship.

-• The point B or B’ is the centre of buoyancy of the ship.
+- The point B or B’ is the centre of buoyancy of the ship.
 In the course of inclination the centre of buoyancy will change because the shape of the cross-section under the waterline changes; this is fairly simple to calculate for rectangular ships and more complicated for curved hull shapes.

-• If point G is below point M, the ship is conditionally stable, and if point G is above point M, the ship is unconditionally unstable.
+- If point G is below point M, the ship is conditionally stable, and if point G is above point M, the ship is unconditionally unstable.

 The reason for this last point is simple: the ship above is rolling in a clockwise direction.
 The resisting moment of the buoyancy, calculated by (GZ)(Wbuoyant) is counter-clockwise, as the buoyant force is upward.
-This is true as long as G is below M. If G moves upward above M, then the now driving moment (GZ)(Wbuoyant) turns clockwise, the same direction as the rolling of the ship, and the ship will generally turn over4.
+This is true as long as G is below M. If G moves upward above M, then the now driving moment (GZ)(Wbuoyant) turns clockwise, the same direction as the rolling of the ship, and the ship will generally turn over.

 Thus the location of M, abstract as it may seem, becomes a critical part of the design of a ship.
 But how is it done?
-There are two methods we will discuss here of determining the metastatic height of a ship.
+There are three methods we will discuss here of determining the metastatic height of a ship.

 Determining Metastatic Height